 Metropolitan United Church is proud to partner with the Official Estate of Norval Morrisseau on this remarkable exhibition of profound and spiritually rich series of glicee reproductions.
-As we traverse through these six pivotal artworks, we embark on a journey that masterfully interweaves the terrestrial with the celestial, illustrating the deep spiritual and cultural traditions of the Ojibwe people.
+As we traverse through these seven pivotal artworks, we embark on a journey that masterfully interweaves the terrestrial with the celestial, illustrating the deep spiritual and cultural traditions of the Ojibwe people.
 Each piece, curated with intentionality, represents a chapter in the narrative arc of life’s spiritual journey—from the grounding roles of family and ancestors to the transcendent realms of spiritual enlightenment.

 "'Norval Morrisseau's artworks are more than just paintings; they are portals into the soul of Ojibwe spirituality and cultural heritage,' says Cory Dingle, CEO of the Estate of Norval Morrisseau.
 'In this exhibition, we invite you to embark on a journey of profound discovery, where each brushstroke tells a story of connection, resilience, and transcendence.
 Through the careful curation of these six pivotal artworks, we honor Morrisseau's legacy and invite you to explore the depths of the human spirit as it dances between the earthly and the sacred”